Skip to content

 One of the major concerns for both people and planet is the use of Volatile Organic Compounds (VOCs).
 These are used to help paint dry quicker.
 Unfortunately, VOCs can easily become gases that pollute your home and the atmosphere with toxic fumes.

 Aside from the negative environmental impact of releasing toxic gases into the air, VOCs have also been associated with long-term health effects.
+The NHS advises that poor indoor air quality, including from VOC emissions, can have significant effects on respiratory health.
 According to the U.S. Environmental Protection Agency, VOCs can cause symptoms such as headaches, fatigue, and dizziness, and have also been associated with respiratory issues and even liver and kidney damage!
-It is therefore important to choose low VOC paint, which is available from many eco paint brands.
-Please never risk your own health or the health of the planet.
+It is therefore important to choose zero VOC paint or low VOC paint, which is available from many eco paint brands.
+For a full breakdown of how we assess paint brands across environmental and health-related criteria, visit our How We Rate page.

 Which paint brands test on animals?